Districts of Redditch: Feckenham

 Feckenham is, in practical terms, a separate village, but is governed by Redditch Borough Council and counts administratively as a district.

 Feckenham village arose because it straddled the ancient saltway track between Alcester and Droitwich (later a Roman road, now the modern B4090 road), and the early stretches of the Bow Brook.

 Feckenham Forest once covered a substantial area of Worcestershire.
 It was used as a Norman royal hunting forest, and there was a royal hunting lodge near the village.

 Greenlands

-Greenlands is situated inbetween Woodrow & Lodge Park, branching off Greenlands Drive and Studley Road.
+Greenlands is situated in between Woodrow & Lodge Park, branching off Greenlands Drive and Studley Road.
 Greenlands consists of 1950s, 1960s and 1970s built housing estates.

 It is also home to the South Redditch Sports & Social Club and The Greenlands pub (formerly the Mayfly Public House), which has been there since 1958.
 There are also some shops off Dowler's Hill Crescent, near to the St John the Evangelist Church, including an off-licence and a Chinese takeaway.